Roads in Armenia

 Roads in Armenia serve as the main transport network in Armenia.
 With an underdeveloped railway network, principally due to its difficult terrain, the road system is of vital importance for the development of the country.
-Its role is important both with national and international traffic.
+Its role is important in both national and international traffic.

 The total length of the Armenian road network is 8140 km, 96.7% of which is asphalted.
 For every 1000 km2 of national territory, there are 258 km of roads.
 Armenia is a member of the International Road Transport Union and the TIR Convention.

 Highways of national importance

-The first roads as we conceive them in a modern perception, appeared in Armenia in the 19th Century.
+The first roads as we conceive them in a modern perception, appeared in Armenia in the 19th century.

-The main roads in the country are:
+The main roads in the country are identified using the Armenian letter Մ ("M"):